GeetikaSh/Data-Science-Interview-Practice/Model Selection and Evaluation/Cross-Validation.md

   - **Example:**
     - Split 1: Train = [1, 2, 3], Test = [4, 5]
     - Split 2: Train = [4, 5, 6], Test = [7, 8]

-`Temporal data, also known as time-series data, is a collection of data points that are indexed in order of time.`

 ### Monte Carlo Cross Validation